neil7057/all-about-autism/README.md

         * Last Name (required, type=text).
         * Email (required, type=email).
         * Message (required, type=textarea), maximum 280 characters.
-    * Muted Text will be used as hints or for assurance on certain fields.
+    * Muted Text is used as hints or for assurance on certain fields.
 This has been adjusted for WCAG compliance.
-    * This will allow a user to contact me if they have any queries about Autism or give any feedback on the site.
+    * This allows a user to contact me if they have any queries about Autism or wish to give any feedback on the site.
     * A popup modal confirms when a successful email has been sent using the emailJS service and gmail.
     * If the message send fails then an alternative popup message is displayed.
     <br>